 As always, Samsung took advantage of IFA to make some announcements, especially in terms of wearables this time.
 In addition to the new Gear IconX headphones and the Gear Fit2 Pro fitness tracker, the South Korean manufacturer also announced a new Gear S series watch, still running Tizen, called Gear Sport.
-What's new?
-Check out our first impressions and find out where to pre-order below.
+But what does Gear Sport offer?
+Find out in our full review below!

 Lowest price: Samsung Gear SportBest price